eeclaire/artist-queue/README.md

 # I hate new music

 I don't actually hate new music, but it _is_ harder for me to focus on work when I'm listening to something that isn't familiar.
 Either I dig it and I'm distracted by its cool novelty, or I don't like it and it doesn't put me in a produtive mood.
-Usually I just listen to bands that I already know, but sometimes that feels repetitive, and I end up stuck in a rut.
+Usually I just listen to bands that I already know, but I often end up stuck in a rut, listening to the same 4 artists over and over.

 The _real_ jackpot is when I remember a band or artist I loved several months ago, but that I'd since forgotten about.